ocoretech/CTF-workbook/VulnForum.md

 ### **1. Reconnaissance**

 On the landing page you can see some public forums, and some notices and some comments from Toby.
-If you open the comments section, you can see that toby is talking about how it's a closed group.
+If you open the comments section, you can see that Toby is talking about how it's a closed group.
 On the home page, there is a login button too, try logging with random credentials.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/9760a364-cc75-4d78-9485-d2a2b1f0becf)